-Head of Program and Associate Professor
+Head of Program (Health and Social Wellbeing)

 PhD (University of Adelaide), BA (Hons) (University of Adelaide), LLB (Hons) (University of Adelaide).
 Dr Levy holds a PhD in sociology and Honours degrees in both law and gender studies.
 Her research investigates women’s lived experience across a range of social sites, including health, therapeutic landscapes and spiritual movements.
 Her PhD examined the themes of belonging, emotions and social connection in the context of Intentional Communities in late modern society.

 PhD University of Sydney, MA (Indian Philosophy) Banaras Hindu University